 You might wonder why hotel rooms in Banff are so expensive.
 I wrote an entire post about it to answer this question.
 Click the link to find out.

-There are two cheaper alternatives if you want to cut costs for lodging.
-Hostels usually are about one-third of the average price of a hotel.
-However, for that money you need to share your room with three, four or even more people.
+There are two cheaper alternatives if you want to cut your accommodation costs.
+Hostels are usually about a third of the average price of a hotel.
+However, for this price you will have to share your room with three, four or more people.

-If that alternative is still too expensive for you, or you don’t like sharing your room with strangers, there’s another, even cheaper alternative.
-I’m sure you guessed it: camping.
-The average price per night for a campsite at a (frontcountry) campground is CAD 25.50.
+If that’s still too expensive for you, or you don’t like sharing a room with strangers, there’s an even cheaper alternative.
+You’ve probably guessed it: camping.
+The average price per night for a campsite in a (frontcountry) campground is CAD 25.50.

 As you can tell upon the tables above you’ll be spending less in the shoulder seasons.
 There are some pros and cons to staying in Banff in spring and fall.
 I highly recommend you check them out.

 Food is another big part of the money you’ll shell out during your stay at the park.
 If you’re eating out three times a day, it adds up quickly.
 It proved too difficult to come up with a reasonable average as the menus vary greatly.
 However, if you eat breakfast, lunch and dinner in a restaurant or hotel, you can expect to spend an average of CAD 175 per day for two people.